 Mass communications students are encouraged to take advantage of the resources provided to them.
 Current students and recent graduates from the mass communications department have shared their experiences and how the available student media has prepared them for their future.

 Taylor Sarratt ’16 experienced bluestone student public relations firm her last semester at UWG.

-bluestone also allowed Taylor and her classmates to further strengthen their developed skills.
-Working for the clients, Taylor was able to focus on the writing portions of the work, whereas other students who flourished in other fields were able to focus solely on their interests or expertise areas.
+bluestone also allowed Sarratt and her classmates to further strengthen their developed skills.
+Working for the clients, Sarratt was able to focus on the writing portions of the work, whereas other students who flourished in other fields were able to focus solely on their interests or expertise areas.

-“It was really neat to see everyone in his or her element,” Taylor said.
+“It was really neat to see everyone in his or her element,” Sarratt said.
 “I was able to learn about other fields without having the pressure of mastering that specific field.”

-Because of bluestone, Taylor was able to figure out what she did and did not want to do in her public relations career.
-For new students in the bluestone course, Taylor has this piece of advice:
+Because of bluestone, Sarratt was able to figure out what she did and did not want to do in her public relations career.
+For new students in the bluestone course, Sarratt has this piece of advice:

 “Make your connections.
 The clients you are working with are wanting your services so make them know your name and how hard you work.”